Self-Adjusting Mutation Rates with Provably Optimal Success Rules: The Self-Adjusting (1+1) EA

 As mentioned above, the interpretation of the running-time bound~\eqref{eq:Toearesgen} is not as straightforward as the corresponding one of the unconditional \oea.
 For a proper evaluation, one would have to compute bounds on $\hat\rho^*(\ell,s)$, and then plug these into the running-time bound.
-Since these computations are quite tedious, we will content ourselves by a numerical approximation of $\hat\rho^*(\ell,s)$ and its corresponding running time.
+Since these computations are quite tedious, we will content ourselves with a numerical approximation of $\hat\rho^*(\ell,s)$ and its corresponding running time.
 The code and selected results of our numerical computations are available online from our GitHub repository at \url{https://github.com/CarolaDoerr/2019-LO-SelfAdjusting}.

 Before estimating $E[T]$, we briefly discuss the \oearesopt, the \oeares variant that uses in each round the mutation rate $\presopt(\LO(x))$ which maximizes the improvement probability~\eqref{eq:phat}.
-The performance of this algorithm is a lower bound for the performance of any \oeares variant, and thus for our self-adjusting \oeares.
+The performance of this algorithm is a lower bound for the performance of any \oeares variant with fitness-dependent mutation rates, and thus for our self-adjusting \oeares.
 We again do not compute $\presopt(\ell)$ exactly, but only numerically.
-For $n \in \{100, 1\,000, 10\,000\}$ and all $0 \le \ell<n/2$, the numerically computed values are quite close, but not identical to $1/(\ell+1)$; for $n=10\,000$ the largest difference between $\presopt(\ell)$ and $1/(\ell+1)$ is $0.0001741$ and the smallest is $-0.0000382$.
-In Lemma~\ref{lem:estimateshatrhostar} below, we will prove formally that $\presopt(\ell) = \Theta(1/\ell)$ in this range.
+For $n \in \{100, 1\,000, 10\,000\}$ and for all $0 \le \ell<n/2$, the numerically computed values are quite close, but not identical to $1/(\ell+1)$; for $n=10\,000$ the largest difference between $\presopt(\ell)$ and $1/(\ell+1)$ is $0.0001741$ and the smallest is $-0.0000382$.
+In Lemma~\ref{lem:estimateshatrhostar} below, we will formally prove that $\presopt(\ell) = \Theta(1/\ell)$ in this range.
 For $\ell \ge n/2$, it is not difficult to see that $\presopt(\ell)$ is obtained by the limit at $0$, in which case the \oeares reduces to RLS.
 The expected running time of \oearesopt is